Abbas1Hussein/flutter_quill_extensions_lite/README.md

 ```

 - `tooltips`: An optional parameter that allows you to customize tooltips for the buttons.
 It
-  provides (imageButtonTooltip) and (dividerButtonTooltip) to set tooltips for the image and divider
+  provides 'imageButtonTooltip' and 'dividerButtonTooltip' to set tooltips for the image and divider
   buttons, respectively.

 - `buttons`: An optional parameter that allows you to specify which buttons to display.
 By default,
   both the image and divider buttons are shown, but you can customize this behavior by
-  setting (showImageButton) and (showDividerButton) properties in the Buttons class.
+  setting 'showImageButton' and 'showDividerButton' properties in the Buttons class.

 - `mediaPickSettingSelector`: An optional parameter that allows you to customize media pick, when
   click image button get image from gallery or link.